sh-dima/sh-dima/.github/README.md

 Welcome to my GitHub profile!

-I use GitHub mainly as a backup/mirror for my projects over on [GitLab](https://gitlab.com/shdima).
+I use GitHub mainly as a backup/mirror for my projects over on [GitLab][gitlab-projects].
 However, I will still respond to any issues/pull requests on here.
 I also use GitHub to collaborate and contribute to other projects.

 Links
 -----